AgatElite/style-control-nlp-project/README.md

     1. Run Cells 2 and 3 once to generate `final_corpus.csv` and `stylistic_embeddings.npz`.
     2. Run Cell 4 to save these artifacts to your Google Drive.
     3. In future sessions, you can **start at Cell 5** to load the pre-processed data and embeddings directly from your Drive, skipping the long initial steps.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](https://opensource.org/licenses/MIT) file for details.